-I have provided a very simple template on Blackboard for you.
+Here is a template.
 Feel free to use it.

 Programs

 Most commonly, people create their posters in presentation software like Powerpoint / Impress.
 If you are already familiar with image editing programs like Photoshop or programs for graphical design, these might be an option for you.
 The most powerful, and extensible options are Latex or Markdown, which offer great functionality when it comes to references, bibliographies, cross-references, numberings and captions.
 For a beginner, it might be extremely difficult to work with those tools without mouse drag-and-drop, but you can just download example files from places like Overleaf (e.g. here) and just throw in your contents.